n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Slack/README.md

 This node will upload the file that we got from the previous node to a channel we specify.

 1. Select 'Access Token' from the ***Authentication*** dropdown list.
-2. Select the credentials that you entered in the previous node.
+2. Select the credentials that you entered in the previous Slack node.
 3. Select 'File' from ***Resource*** dropdown list.
 4. Select 'Upload' from the ***Operation*** dropdown list.
 5. Toggle ***Binary Data*** to true.